-Anticipating that a correction was overdue for the markets, GuideStone has consistently cautioned retirement plan investors to revisit their asset allocation in light of their risk tolerance and time horizon during the market’s sustained growth (see examples in February 2020, January 2020 and June 2019).
+Anticipating that a correction was overdue for the markets, GuideStone has consistently cautioned retirement plan investors to revisit their asset allocation in light of their risk tolerance and time horizon during the market’s sustained growth.

 That said, Spika said trying to time the market rarely works in the investor’s favor.